Losant/redis-gcra/README.md

 In order to perform rate limiting, you need to call the `limit` method.

-In this example the rate limit bucket has 1000 tokens in it and recovers at speed of 100 tokens per minute.
+In this example the rate limit bucket has 1000 tokens in it and recovers at speed of 1 token per second.

 ```js
 const Redis     = require('ioredis');